nol166/JS-Closures/README.md

   }
   ```

-  * Just like we did in the previous activity, we set the return value of our outer function, `stopWatch` to it's own variable called `timer`.
+  * Just as we did in the previous activity, we set the return value of our outer function, `stopWatch` to its own variable called `timer`.

   ```js
   const timer = stopWatch()
   ```

   * Then we invoke `timer()` twice.
-The first is to simulate immediate execution, and the latter is wrapped in a `setTimeout` to induce some delay.
+The first is to simulate immediate execution, and the second is wrapped in a `setTimeout` to induce some delay.

   ```js
   timer()